 You should convey her activity to her parents.
 Involve some independent person from both sides and try to settle this issue amicably.
 Interference of police may yield bitterness in your relation.
-You should keep all the record towards consumption of medicine and doctor’s prescription.
+You should keep all the record towards the consumption of medicine and doctor’s prescription.
 Don’t ablaze this condition from your side.
-Let her parents to decide how to treat her daughter.
+Let her parents decide how to treat her daughter.